 “Keep going.”
 Ren unhooks himself from Lucky’s arm.
 Lucky screams and cusses, condemning Ren as a low-shadow akersnatch and to give a gods-cursed warning next time so he can keep his weight off his gods-cursed leg.

-As I adjust my footing to bear Lucky’s weight, I look over my shoulder.
+As I adjust my footing to bear Lucky’s weight, I chance a look over my shoulder.
 Elier cuts apart another Iguar, Erany throws an orb that explodes on the ground.
 Dirt rains down all around me—bits of it slip in my mouth, flooding it with a bitter, earthy taste.

 “Gyrax, watch ou—”